Curriculum vitæ

 Technical assistance on liquidity forecasting to the Central Bank of Honduras.

-Trainer on manipulation and forecast of time series with (5 days), BCEAO.
+Trainer on manipulation and forecast of time series with R to the BCEAO.

 Technical assistance on seasonal adjustment methods to a Serbian Delegation.

-Trainer on forecasting models and construction of synthetic indicators, BCEAO, Dakar, and INSEE, Paris.
+Trainer on forecasting models and construction of synthetic indicators to the BCEAO.

 Technical assistance on the use of business surveys in forecasting National Accounts to a Serbian Delegation.